UN-ICC/icc-oidc-bridge/README.md

  code$ python manage.py createsuperuser
 ```
+ - Connect to the admin console: http://loccalhost:5000/admin

- - Add the following key in the model RSAKey so it matches the variable JWT_KEY_KID in local.py
+ - Add the following key in the model RSAKey so it matches the variable JWT_KEY_KID in oidc_controller/settings/local.py

 ```
  -----BEGIN RSA PRIVATE KEY-----